What is allergic conjunctivitis?

 The first choice for treatment is to avoid the allergy-causing substance(s).

 Medication is another option.
 Some people need to take antihistamine tablets, especially if they have other allergy symptoms.
 If you have only eye symptoms, eye drops may be the only medication you need.
 Some relatively new types of eye allergy drops can be quite effective: one is an anti-inflammatory medication, one is an antihistamine, and one is a combination of the two.
+Certain drops require a prescription from your health care provider.
 Some people can use eye drops on an as-needed basis; for example, just before mowing the lawn.
 Others need to use the drops daily during allergy season to prevent more severe symptoms.

 You can also put cool compresses on your eyes several times a day to help relieve the symptoms.